lextoumbourou/notes/notes/permanent/interest-curve.md

 [@schellArtGameDesign2015a] *(chapter.
 16)*

-This is related to [triangularity-in-game-design](triangularity-in-game-design.md) in the sense that high-risk, high-reward options add interest to the game.
+This is related to [Triangularity In Game Design](triangularity-in-game-design.md) in the sense that high-risk, high-reward options add interest to the game.
 Also, [Game Design is Problem Solving](Game Design is Problem Solving.md) as interest curves are a useful problem solving technique.